A Reynolds-semi-robust H(div)-conforming method for unsteady incompressible power-law flows: An -conforming scheme

 where

 In \eqref{eq:jh}, the stabilization parameter is defined as

-with $C_F\in {\mathbb R}$ is a fixed positive ``safeguard'' parameter.
+where $C_F\in {\mathbb R}$ is a fixed positive ``safeguard'' parameter.
+The presence of $C_F$ in \eqref{eq:gammaF} slightly differentiates $j_h$ from standard upwinding in the NS literature.
+Such parameter, which in practice can be taken very small, is introduced to guarantee some convection control also for vanishing {\it discrete} velocities.
+At the theoretical level, a justification is given by \eqref{eq:gamma-u-bound}.
 Although the above discrete forms are defined on the discrete spaces $\Vh{k}$ and $\Qh{k}$, we intend them as extended to any sufficiently regular function whenever needed. \begin{remark}[Time stepping scheme] Other choices of time discretizations, such as the semi-implicit Euler scheme or a higher order time stepping (i.e., the midpoint rule) could be adopted.
 In order to fix the ideas, here we focus on the implicit Euler scheme. \end{remark}